 - 1 and 1/2 tablespoons apple cider vinegar

-- 3/4 tablespoon honey
+- 1 tablespoon honey

-- 1 teaspoon dijon
+- 1 teaspoon dijon mustard

 - Salt and pepper

-Remove the peel and pit of a mango and chop it up.
+VEGGIES AND FRUIT: Remove the peel and pit of a mango and chop the fruit.
 Remove the stems and seeds of a red pepper and chop that as well.
 Drain and rinse the black beans.
 Remove the skin and pit of an avocado and thinly slice or chop if using.

 DRESSING: in a mason jar, combine all of the dressing ingredients and shake until they are combined.
 Season to taste with salt and pepper, I add 1/4 teaspoon of each.
 (You may need to stir the honey into the dressing and shake it again).

 ASSEMBLY: toss completely dried kale with couscous in a large bowl.
 Add the mango, red pepper, black beans, avocado, and sunflower seed.
 Drizzle dressing (as much as desired) on salad and toss.
 Add any additional dressing as desired and serve.

 If you don't plan on eating all of the salad the same day you make it, reserve the dressing and pour it only on the serving you are going to eat.
 This keeps the salad from getting soggy.